 At Trinity Primary School we believe that children need guidance in developing attitudes and skills that enable them to effectively contribute to our changing world.
 These attitudes and skills are taught as well as expected of the children.
 Parents are informed of what is expected and receive consistent feedback on their child’s behaviour.

 Our Principal, Deputy Principal and Senior School Leaders work closely with Classroom Teachers and parents in providing support to children who are experiencing difficulties in their social-emotional development.
-Our Student Wellbeing Leader regularly works with teachers across the school in the planning and teaching of the Berry Street Educational model and cybersafety programmes.
+Our Student Wellbeing Leader regularly works with teachers across the school in the planning and teaching of the Berry Street Educational model and cybersafety programs.

-To enable student voice and further improve our classroom engagement on an ongoing basis Trinity use the Agile Sprints model of feedback. the Principal and classroom teachers work closely together with students using Google Classroom to give teachers feedback on student engagement and empower students to make positive change in their classroom.
+To enable student voice and further improve our classroom engagement on an ongoing basis Trinity use the Agile Sprints model of feedback.
+The Principal and classroom teachers work closely together with students using Google Classroom to give teachers feedback on student engagement and empower students to make positive change in their classroom.

 Rules exist to ensure the safety of everyone and that the rights of all are respected.